SoftwareUnderstanding/SOMEF-Vider/README.md

 SOMEF Vider is a web application based on Vue.js and Flask to visualize the metadata retrieved from the SOMEF API.

+## Demo
+We have a running demo in [https://somef.linkeddata.es](https://somef.linkeddata.es).
+If the demo is down, please let us know by opening an issue.

 ## Development Installation
 In the development installation client and service are independent.
 They are mounted and executed separately